world-bank/unpay-core/README.md

 Dash is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
 Dash uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Dash Core is the name of open source software which enables the use of this currency.
+Unpay Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Dash Core software, see http://www.dashpay.io/downloads.
+For more information, as well as an immediately useable, binary version of the Unpay Core software, see http://www.dashpay.io/downloads.

 License
 -------

-Dash Core is released under the terms of the MIT license.
+Unpay Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.